-- 16. If "No" to above, provide a corrective action plan to address deficiency.
-(Text Box) - 17.
-Do the records for salary and wage charges reasonably reflect the total activity (both federally assisted and all other activities) for which an employee is compensated (not to exceed 100%)? - Yes - o No - 18.
+13. Do the records for salary and wage charges to the Federal Perkins award comply with the established accounting policies and practices of the college? o Yes o No 14.
 If "No" to above, provide a corrective action plan to address deficiency.
-(Text Box) - 19.
-Do the records for salary and wages charges support the distribution of an employee's salary or wages among specific activities or cost objectives? - o Yes - o No - 20.
+(Text Box) 15.
+Are charges to the Federal Perkins award for salaries and wages incorporated into the official records of the college. o Yes o No 16.
+If "No" to above, provide a corrective action plan to address deficiency.
+(Text Box) 17.
+Do the records for salary and wage charges reasonably reflect the total activity (both federally assisted and all other activities) for which an employee is compensated (not to exceed 100%)? o Yes o No 18.
+If "No" to above, provide a corrective action plan to address deficiency.
+(Text Box) 19.
+Do the records for salary and wages charges support the distribution of an employee's salary or wages among specific activities or cost objectives?Yes o No 20.
+If "No" to above, provide a corrective action plan to address deficiency.
+(Text Box) PR OCUREMENT STANDARDS 3.
+Uniform Grant Guidance [§200.317 through §200.326]?
+O Yes o No 4.
 If "No" to above, provide a corrective action plan to address deficiency.
 (Text Box)